 La Roche Posay – ANTHELIOS Ultra Hydrating Cream SPF 50 – $25

-The Anthelios Ultra-Hydrating Cream SPF 50 is a heavier sunscreen specially designed for skin that’s on the dry side and gets easily irritated.
+The Anthelios Ultra-Hydrating Cream SPF 50 is a broad-spectrum sunscreen with a rich consistency specially designed for dry skin that gets easily irritated.

 It’s free of fragrance and contains soothing and barrier-repairing ingredients such as glycerin and propanediol, as well as other emollients that help soften the skin and prevent trans-epidermal water loss.

 It might not be the ideal option for someone whose skin gets oily even while on Accutane, but it is a perfect choice if you are dealing with dryness and irritation caused by this medication.